ui-libraries/QGIS-For-Beginners/README.md

 Return to your active map edit window and notice the difference.
 You can now see the names of the communities and the road networks of the base map through the newly styled life expectancy layer.
 This is looking good, and you have made a lot of progress, so save these edits to your qgz file in the root of your project folder.
 For the time being, let's turn to something a little different to build up your GIS skill set.
 Keep your map project open and turn off all layers except the life expectancy census tract layer in your table of contents.

-## Week 3: Connecting to a Web Service and Prepping Shapefiles for Analysis
+## 3: Connecting to a Web Service and Prepping Shapefiles for Analysis

 Let's say we were interested in researching the correlation between recreational opportunities and life expectancy by census tract.
 Obviously, to claim any sort of possible causality, we would need a lot more research to withstand scrutiny.
 However, a map like this can provide a nice visual for conveying your thesis or findings to a wider audience.
 For this lesson, we will calculate the percentage of land devoted to recreational areas for each census tract so that we can compare this to the average life expectancy for each tract.